Oslo-kommune-Utdanningsetaten/ki/README.md

 - Containerized running of the database and adminer (for UI access to the DB): `docker-compose up --build` (refer to `compose.yml` and `.env` files)
 - Install everything the server/backend needs: `cd backend && poetry install`
 - Run migrations to get all database tables set up correctly `python manage.py makemigrations`
-- Start the backend with `python manage.py runserver 5000`
+- Start the backend: `python manage.py runserver 5000`
-  - Can also be started from a poetry shell with `poe run-server`
+  - Can also be started from a poetry shell: `poe run-server`
 - Install everything the frontend needs: `cd frontend && npm install`
-- Start the frontend with `npm run dev` and point your browser at http://localhost:5173
+- Start the frontend: `npm run dev` and point your browser at http://localhost:5173
 - There's probably no way that actually worked on the first try :)
 - Hopefully, you know enough to debug your way out of any problems.
 If not, feel free to contact the maintainers for advice <3

 ### MacOS tips

-- On your mac, go into settings and turn off AirPlay receiver, because this also runs on port 5000 (same as the backend).
-Or fiddle around with port config on the server to use a different port.
+- On your mac, go into settings and turn off AirPlay receiver.
+Why?
+Because it runs on the same port as backend.
+Alternatively, fiddle around with port config on the server to use a different port.
 - Make sure you have Homebrew installed
-- For node.js, use [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm) or install with `brew install node`
+- For Node.js, use [nvm](https://github.com/nvm-sh/nvm) (recommended) or install with `brew install node`
 - Homebrew some more:

 ```